chriwill/interconnect2016/flightstradeoffanalytics/README.md

 Your application is ready to use.

-Go to your browser and change url from the Node-RED application '/red/#' to '/flights'.
+Go to your browser and change the URL from the Node-RED application '/red/#' to '/flights'.

 <img src="images/NR_Run_Application.png" width="550">